eh-am/eh-am.github.io/content/posts/angular-mock-endpoint/index.md

 ]
 ```

-I recommend using `logLevel: "debug"` at least in the beginning to see in your terminal it working.
+I recommend using `logLevel: "debug"` at least in the beginning to see it working in your terminal.
 Here's an example:

 ```
 [HPM] GET /api/planets/ -> https://swapi.dev/
 ```

-(Don't forget to restart your angular server every time `proxy.conf.js` changes!)
+(Don't forget to restart your Angular server every time `proxy.conf.js` changes!)

 That is fine and can serve you for a long time.

 ![List of Planets UI](/posts/angular-mock-endpoint/assets/planets-list.png)

-Then a new requirement comes up: when clicking on a planet there should be a card displaying more information on that planet.
+Then a new requirement comes up: when clicking on a planet, there should be a card displaying more information about that planet.
-The backend folks are working on it, but the frontend dev would want to work in parallel.
-In a quick agreement it's been decided that the endpoint will be `/api/planets/:planetId` and a sample response is:
+The backend folks are working on it, but the frontend dev would like to work in parallel.
+In a quick agreement, it's been decided that the endpoint will be `/api/planets/:planetId` and a sample response is:

 ```json
 {